Julia de Burgos: Honors

 In New York City, the Julia de Burgos Cultural Center, on 106th Street and Lexington Avenue, is named after her.

 On September 14, 2010, in a ceremony held in San Juan, the United States Postal Service honored Burgos' life and literary work with the issuance of a first class postage stamp, the 26th release in the postal system's Literary Arts series.
 The stamp's portrait was created by Toronto-based artist Jody Hewgill.

 In 2011, Burgos was inducted into the New York Writers Hall of Fame.

 There is a plaque, located at the monument to the Jayuya Uprising participants in Mayagüez, Puerto Rico, honoring the women of the Puerto Rican Nationalist Party.
 Burgos' name is on the sixth line of the third plate.

 On May 29, 2014, The Legislative Assembly of Puerto Rico honored 12 illustrious women with plaques in the "La Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.
 According to the plaques each of the 12 women, who by virtue of their merits and legacies, stand out in the history of Puerto Rico.
 Burgos was among the 12 who were honored.

 In September 2017, artist-activist Molly Crabapple (herself of Puerto Rican descent) disbursed the profits of the sales of her portrait of de Burgos to the Puerto Rico Hurricane Maria Recovery Fund.
-The Giclee 17″ x 22″ print is captioned with one of the poet's most famous lines: "En todo me lo juego a ser lo que soy yo/I gamble everything to be what I am."
+The giclée 17″ x 22″ print is captioned with one of the poet's most famous lines: "En todo me lo juego a ser lo que soy yo/I gamble everything to be what I am."

-In 2018, the New York Times published a belated obituary for her.
+In 2018, the New York Times published a belated obituary for her as part of their Overlooked No More series.